Trekkers at EBC

 Packing

-The trek to Everest Base Camp Trek requires definite preparations and checklists of trekking gear& equipment.
-We shall forward you the recommended list of packing before the tour.
+The trek to Everest Base Camp Trek requires definite preparations and checklists of trekking gear & equipment.
+We shall forward you the recommended packing list before the tour.
 You will not need any climbing equipment for the EBC journey.

 Everest Base Camp Trek safety

 The classic Everest base camp trek in the Solukhumbu District of Nepal is safe to travel to.
-Our itinerary has been designed by an expert analyzing all the altitude and health risk factors.
+Our itinerary was designed by an expert who analyzed all the altitude and health risk factors.
 With enough days for acclimatization and only 5-6 hours of daily walking on average, you can easily accomplish the trek.

 Also, post-covid-19 arrangements are in place to ensure your good health.
 Our guides are well-trained in Intensive wilderness First Aid.